emarkexe2001/Web-Dev-Lesson-2/README.md

 We can accomplish this through the use of two different HTML tags

-<br> - Break tag - Seperates the line where the tag is used - has no ending tags.
+Break tag - Seperates the line where the tag is used - has no ending tags.

-<pre> - Pre tag - Keeps the formatting for the text exactly the same including line breaks and spaces.
+Pre tag - Keeps the formatting for the text exactly the same including line breaks and spaces.

 # Break Tag (<br>) Example